-Welcome to Fashioning Circuits, a scholarly archive of materials related to Fashion and Emerging Media.
+Welcome to Fashioning Circuits, a public Humanities project related to Fashion and Emerging Media.

 - History – historical impact of science, technology, and media on fashion.

 - Identity – analysis of the impact of fashion and emerging media on identity, including raced, classed, gendered, differently abled and sexualized bodies.

 - Project News – information about Fashioning Circuits activities and press coverage of the project